SCOTT SIMON, HOST:

 SIMON: First, how's Beatrice doing?

-RIENHOFF: Beatrice is a sassy and bright nine-year-old and in general she's doing quite well.
+RIENHOFF: Beatrice is a sassy and bright 9-year-old and in general, she's doing quite well.

 SIMON: Did it ever occur to you to just let doctors and experts do it?

-RIENHOFF: Well, actually the reason to publish the paper is the announcement, if you will, to the scientific world that this gene can be mutated and this is at least what it's like in one person and can we find others, perhaps older patients, and understand what's the long-term prognosis in a patient who has a mutation in this gene.
-Because that could give us, you know, if we find a bunch of 80-year-olds who have mutations in TGF Beta-3 who are just skinny little people, well then we'd be delighted in a way to know that they didn't die of sudden heart failure.
+RIENHOFF: Well, I think the reason to publish the paper is the announcement, if you will, to the scientific world that this gene can be mutated.
+And this is at least what it looks like in one person and can we find others, perhaps older patients, and understand what's the long-term prognosis in a patient who has a mutation in this gene; because that could give us - you know, if we found a bunch of 80-year-olds who had mutations in TGF-beta 3 who were just skinny, little people, well, then we'd be delighted - in a way - to know that they didn't die of sudden heart failure.

-SIMON: I mean, you're making an actual physical fur-covered mouse?
+SIMON: You're - I mean, you're making an actual, physical, fur-covered mouse?

 I certainly didn't do all the work myself.
-But part of being a parent is seeking, and I think, you know, many folks get discouraged and I think there are people out there who will listen.
+But part of being a parent is seeking.
+And I think, you know, many folks get discouraged, and I think there are people out there who will listen.
 It just takes time to find them.
-And even somebody like myself who might be considered, you know, endowed with some special knowledge, really, to be honest with you, was more persistence than it was anything else that allowed me to go forward and to study this.
+And even somebody like myself, who might be considered, you know, endowed with some special knowledge, really, to be honest with you, it was more persistence than it was anything else, that allowed me to go forward and to study this.